- Our sailing Adventure is a little ways off. But it’s never too early to start putting together our sailing kit …

 Fellow sailors arriving early may be put to work putting food away :).

-Tania and I should be ‘on-island’ by the 12th.
+Tania and I should be ‘on-island’ the day before.
 I understand my phone will work there +1.310.357.1070.
 Text and email are best but calling is fine.
-We’ve a lot of experience helping to solve folk’s travel issues.
+We’ve a lot of experience helping to solve folk’s travel issues, if any.

 Email Capt.
 Woody for Charter base info or island cruising guide pdfs.